seyyedarashazimi/dgsp/README.md

 ## Overview

-DGSP is an efficient scalable post-quantum, fully-dynamic group signature scheme implemented purely in Rust.
+DGSP is an efficient scalable post-quantum fully-dynamic group signature scheme implemented purely in Rust.
 It leverages the SPHINCS+ signature scheme to provide a secure, scalable, and efficient group signature mechanism that is future-proof against quantum adversaries.